Te ao Māori concepts such as

 - are people who belong to the land

 - identify themselves in relation to their surrounding environment.

 For Māori, the expression of kaitiakitanga is a fundamental concept linked to caring for the environment for future generations.

 Mana whenua have a unique relationship with the natural environment as

-Integrating this knowledge into our behaviours and decisions is essential to successful and sustainable environmental management, and ensuring we protect and enhance the
+Integrating te ao Māori values and concepts into our daily lives, behaviours and decisions is a positive way to ensure we protect and enhance the

 mauri of the natural environment.